-I’m so glad that I made the change from bitcomet to uTorrent some time ago because uTorrent is by far the most efficient bittorrent client that I could get my fingers on until now.
-I receive great speeds, it does not use many resources on my computer, heck the client is only 173 KB in size.
+I'm so glad that I made the change from Bitcomet to uTorrent some time ago because uTorrent is by far the most efficient bittorrent client that I got my fingers on and I have tried many different clients in the past .It offers great speeds, is low on the resource-side of things and comes as a tiny client of just 173 Kilobytes.

 A new uTorrent version was released two days ago which fixes a remote exploit which was discovered earlier on.
-Hackers were able to manipulate torrent files which would cause a buffer overflow at the targets computer which would make it possible to execute code on it.
+Hackers could exploit the vulnerability by manipulating torrent files that, when loaded in uTorrent, would cause a buffer overflow of the computer so that they could run code on it to take over the machine.

 - Feature: Select upload/download speed for a torrent through the right-click menu